An Introduction to Double/Debiased Machine Learning: Monopsony in Online Markets

 \section{Monopsony in Online Markets}

-In this section, we revisit \citet{dube2020} who examine monopsony power on Amazon MTurk, an online platform for hiring workers to perform tasks.\footnote{The research falls into the wider literature on assessing monopsony power in the labor market by estimating the labor supply elasticity to the firm; see reviews in \citet{Sokolova2021} and \citet{langella2021}.} The study serves as an excellent example for at least two reasons.
-First, the study allow us to illustrate how DML is able to incorporate complex, unstructured data such as text or images.
-Second, we discuss the question of how to select the machine learner (and its tuning parameters) for nuisance parameter estimation when performing DML analyses.
-In practice, nuisance parameter estimation using machine learning involves many choices---not only with text data.
-In this section, we discuss methods for validating the choice (and settings) of machine learners.
+We revisit the \citet{dube2020} paper on monopsony power on Amazon MTurk, an online platform for hiring workers to perform tasks.
+The research falls into the wider literature estimating the labor supply elasticity \citep[see reviews in][]{Sokolova2021,langella2021}.
+This example is useful for at least two reasons.
+First, it illustrates how DML can incorporate complex, non-tabular data, such as text or images, which are increasingly common in empirical economics \citep[e.g.,][]{ash2023a}.
+Second, it provides an interesting setting for discussing the choice of ML method for nuisance estimation.
+In particular, it highlights the importance of selecting learners and tuning parameters to support credible inference.
+We use this example to discuss methods for evaluating such choices.

-\citet{dube2020} consider multiple identification strategies and datasets for assessing monopsony power.
-We focus here on the analysis of the cross-section sample compiled by \citet{ipeirotis2010analyzing}.
-The parameter of interest is the partially linear regression (PLR) coefficient $\theta_0$ defined as the solution to
+\citet{dube2020} consider multiple identification strategies and datasets for studying monopsony power.
+We focus here on their analysis of a cross-sectional sample compiled by \citet{ipeirotis2010analyzing}.
+The parameter of interest is the partially linear regression coefficient $\theta_0$ introduced in Example~2.
+The outcome variable, $Y$, is the logarithm of the time required for a posted task to be filled.
+The treatment variable, $D$, is the logarithm of the payment offered.
+The covariates, $X$, are a high-dimensional vector of task characteristics.